Spectral analysis of the stiffness matrix sequence in the approximated Stokes equation: Spectral analysis tools

 \item[\textbf{GLT 6}] $\{A_n\}_n \sim_{\textsc{glt}} \kappa$ if and only if there exist GLT sequences

 such that $\kappa_m \to \kappa$ in measure and $\{\{B_{n,m}\}_n\}_m$ is an a.c.s.\ for $\{A_n\}_n$. \end{description}

 \textbf{Rectangular GLT sequences.} In our applications, we need to extend the notion of GLT sequences in the rectangular case accordingly.
 We refer to \cite{rect-glt} for the technical details and relationships with the classical GLT algebra.
-We outline the main building blocks:
+We outline the main building blocks: \begin{enumerate}[label=\textbf{(\arabic*)}, topsep=0.3em, itemsep=0.3em] \item \textbf{$(r,s)$-Toeplitz sequences.} Let $f : [-\pi, \pi]^d \to \mathbb{C}^{r \times s}$ belong to the space $L^1\bigl([-\pi,\pi]^d, \mathbb{C}^{r\times s}\bigr)$.
+The sequence $\{T_n(f)\}_n$ of rectangular Toeplitz matrices generated by $f$ is a rectangular GLT sequence with symbol $\kappa(\theta) = f(\theta)$.